OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-17.md

 ## Matthew 17:6

-When the disciples heard this, they fell face down to the ground, terrified.
+Upon hearing this, the disciples were so afraid that they fell to the ground.

 ## Matthew 17:7